wharfkit/website/src/lib/docs/SessionKit/TransactPlugin.md

 ---
 title: "Plugin: Transact"
 description: "Extend the functionality of the Session Kit's transaction processing by creating and/or including plugins your application."
-category: SessionKit
+category: Session Kit
 published: true
 order: 999
-requiresReview: true
 ---

 # TransactPlugin

 The `TransactPlugin` is a type of plugin for the [Session Kit](/docs/sessionkit) that allows custom logic to be performed while a transaction is being processed in a [Transact](/docs/sessionkit/transact) call.
-These plugins can be developed either for a specific applications needs or built generically and released publicly as packages any application can use.
+These plugins can be developed either for a specific application's needs, or built generically and released publicly as packages any application can use.

 ## Usage